Undergraduate Fellowship on Native American Health

 • You will recognize how to leverage your knowledge and experiences to advocate for health equity at multiple levels and in collaboration with key stakeholders.

-• You will meet Native Community Leaders who are actively engaged in setting public health and research policy.
+• You will meet Native Community Leaders who are actively engaged in setting public health and research policy, especially in the realm of opioid and substance abuse.

 • You can list the fellowship on your resume and on applications to graduate schools.